Text

 CT Clear — tPA Ready — But Who Can Consent?

 No hemorrhage. tPA eligible.
 Mrs. Reyes is aphasic — she cannot consent.
 Husband is present but overwhelmed.
 Neurology resident is junior.
-12 minutes left.
+12 minutes to the ≤60-min door-to-needle target.

 12 MIN WINDOWConsent CrisisD-04 Advocacy